Bentleyj/BeyondPhotography/README.md

 ### Day 58

 Adding a line drawing algorithm to draw a line between two points.
 I used the algorithm from [here](https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line) which was extremely helpful.
 I then added my own boolean checks because that algorithm works for an infinite line but I only wanted a line segment defined by two points.
 I then made an effect that merged the lines and the circles together for a cool design.

+### Day 59

+Added Hypno Target effect which makes a radial pixelation but instead of pixelating radially we swap between positive and negative images!